Autoferry/autoferry.github.io/_posts/2020-04-16-simulation-based-validation.md

 Once the use-cases are defined, the candidate should gather enough relevant information about the areas to be able to recreate the relevant activities  in the simulator.
 This might include; analyzing AIS data, nautical maps, commercial traffic and "rutetabeller", calling up local harbour authorities, field-trips for data gathering etc. The simulator should be made to represent nominal conditions in addition to extreme cases with some randomness.

-The simulator can also be augmented to emulate a situational awareness system.
-This includes looking into different sensor packages and configurations in terms of field-of-view, range and fidelity, and making the interface where the COLAV system receives tracking data on other vessels in the environment as realistic as possible.
+The simulator should be augmented to emulate a model of a situational awareness system.
+This includes looking into different sensor packages and configurations in terms of field-of-view, range and fidelity, to make a model with an interface that provides detection and tracking data of the same quality as can be expected by a a variety of state of the art situational awareness system.
+This is essential for determining a guidance and COLAV systems requirements to the situational awareness system.

+The simulator should also include vessel-to-vessel interactions in a accordance with COLREGs.
+This can be

-To aid the evaluation, the candidate should implement evaluation metrics of the type described in cite[metrics paper] and cite[the other metrics paper].
+To aid the evaluation, the candidate should implement evaluation metrics of the type described in (Woerner 2016) and (Nakamura & Okada 2019).
 These are metrics designed to evaluate COLREGs compliance.
 Metrics for evaluating passenger comfort, i.e. based on acceleration and yaw rate,  should also be implemented.

-Both under development and when the simulator is complete, the candidate should use it to test one or more COLAV algorithms in both single-situation and long-duration operation The objective of the task is to either validate (or at-least provide some assurance) or find the shortcoming of a COLAV system for operation in a specific environment.
+Both under development and when the simulator is complete, the candidate should use it to test one or more COLAV algorithms in both single-situation and long-duration operation The objective of the task is to either validate (or at-least provide some assurance) or find the shortcoming of a guidance and COLAV system for autonomous operation in a specific environment.

 ## Prerequisites